KevinKickass/OpenMachineCore/README.md

 [![Latest Release](https://img.shields.io/github/v/release/KevinKickass/OpenMachineCore?sort=semver)](https://github.com/KevinKickass/OpenMachineCore/releases)

 OpenMachineCore (Backend) is a Go-based automation platform for industrial machine control.
 It combines a Modbus TCP - EtherCat and more planned - device layer, a workflow engine, and a machine state controller with REST, Websocket and gRPC APIs.

-OpenMachineCore HMI is coming soon for displaying machine state and give the user a place for basic controling of the machine OpenMachineCore Configurator is coming soon to to help set up workflows, devices and so on
+OpenMachineCore HMI is coming soon for displaying machine state and give the user a place for basic controling of the machine.

+OpenMachineCore Configurator is coming soon too to help set up workflows, devices and so on

 You can also use your own HMI and use the APIs to control/display the machine states and devices